madhavmansuriya40/yt_vid_downloader/README.md

-Small project on downloading youtube video using python
+Small project on downloading high quality Youtube video or only audio

 You can run this using `python3 main.py`